evrythng/examples/customer-solutions/supply-chain/evrythng.eif/README.md

 1. reads a products.xml file dropped in [src/data](src/data) folder
 2. converts GS1 Product to EVT Product - [ProductProcessor.java](src/main/java/com/evrythng/demo/supplychain/products/ProductProcessor.java)
-3. attempts to load the products into EVT using the `UnreliableProductLoader`
+3. attempts to load the products into EVT using the Evrythng Camel Component
-4. products that fail to load are put in the persisted retry queue
+4. products that fail to load are put in the persisted retry queue and retried after 2 seconds

 The pipeline loads products in parallel by specifying multiple consumers of the products queue `seda://products-xml?concurrentConsumers=4`